- Online

 How am I assessed?

-The program elements are graded Complete/Incomplete.
-Upon successful completion of all course elements, you receive a Letter of Completion including 40 International Coaching Federation CCE units.
+Upon completion of all course elements, you receive a Letter of Completion including International Coaching Federation CCE units or acknowledgement towards completing the requirements for the UBC Leader as Coach Micro-certificate.

 Expected effort